Extra Virgin Olive Oil And Penne Pasta

 Updated December 1st 2025

 Extra virgin olive oil and pasta is a classic Mediterranean main course that can be adapted to a multitude of tastes or dietary preferences.
-A simple use of monounsaturated fat instead of butter, this flexible meal brings the health benefits of polyphenols to your quick pasta supper.
+A simple use of monounsaturated fat instead of butter, this flexible meal brings the health benefits of polyphenols to your quick pasta supper — learn more about these benefits in our Health Hub.

 Key Health Benefits of Pasta With Extra Virgin Olive Oil: